nexus-devs/docker/README.md

 With Docker installed, we can now build the required docker images and deploy them to [docker swarm](https://docs.docker.com/engine/swarm/key-concepts/)

->`bash init-swarm.sh`

-to set up the swarm, build images and deploy them to the swarm.
+### Deploy for production
 >`bash deploy.sh`

-to deploy the service again after the swarm and images have already been set up.
-(Runs automatically with init-swarm.sh)
+To set up the swarm, build images and deploy them to the swarm.
+The application will listen on :80/:443 to nexus-stats.com requests.

-### Deploying for development
+### Deploy for development
-Simply pass the `--dev /c/path/to/nexus-stats/repo` flag to each script.
+>`bash deploy.sh --dev /c/path/to/nexus-stats/repo`

 This will bind the repo's location to the docker container, which means that we can edit our code as usual without accessing the container's filesystem. <br>

+Each part of the application will listen on separate ports on `localhost`:
+- View Server: 3030
+- Auth Server: 3020
+- API Server (Warframe): 3010

 Furthermore this will run blitz.js in development mode, which means:
 - All nodes will be managed by a single controller in a single container